 An Introduction to MorningSun

-MorningSun was founded as a response to the many challenges of modern society.
+MorningSun represents a whole-bodied response to the many challenges of modern society.
 Consumerism, climate change, faltering economy and education systems, and violence in its many forms (domestic, sexual, racial prejudice, terrorism and war) – all the imbalances and life-denying priorities that seem to characterize mass society.
 These issues can be overwhelming.
 They can seem insurmountable.
 They can cause us much stress, suffering and despair.
 However, with a stable foundation of peace and clarity in our minds, hearts and bodies, and the strength of togetherness and community, we are able to understand more deeply and find new and skillful responses that can help us to transform.

 Through our shared practice of meditation and mindfulness practices for all moments and situations of daily life, we strive to be a resource for people working to create a better world by sharing practices that can create peace and harmony, and develop vital and thriving relationships between individuals, organizations and the Earth.